England and Spurs star Kane believes he coped well with Man City speculation

 Kane has scored only one goal in the Premier League – last month's 3-2 win over Newcastle United, while he has netted seven across all competitions this term, including five in the Europa Conference League.

 "But that's part and parcel of learning, that's part and parcel of being a big player, having to deal with those situations.
 And I think I dealt with it well.
-And now it's just about focusing", he also mentioned.
+And now it's just about focusing.

 "Obviously, there's not been many spells, for example, for club not scoring as many as I've scored so far this year.
-But in terms of an England calendar year, it's been a great year for me personally, and I hope to continue that tomorrow night", he explained.
+But in terms of an England calendar year, it's been a great year for me personally, and I hope to continue that tomorrow night."

+England face Albania in Group I, knowing a win would see them move within a point of qualifying for Qatar 2022, assuming second-placed Poland do not fail to win in Andorra.

 This will be Southgate's 67th match in charge of England – the joint-most of any England manager since Bobby Robson left in 1990, equalling Sven-Goran Eriksson's tally between 2001 and 2006.